72nd/baserowdantic/README.md

 ### Defining the Models

 First, we need to define the structure of the two tables (authors and books) in a model.
-Please note the class variables table_id and table_name.
+Please note the class variables `table_id` and `table_name`.
 These link the model to the corresponding table in Baserow.

 ```python
 class Author(Table):